ShouvikSaha504/Adverse-Event-Reporting-in-the-Food-and-Cosmetics-Industry/README.md

 - **Age group analysis**: The **36-50 years** age group had the highest frequency of adverse events.

 These findings suggest a need for targeted education programs, particularly for females in the 36-50 age group, to improve awareness and safety.

+## Conclusion

+In conclusion, the analysis of adverse events in the food and cosmetics industry, utilizing the CAERS dataset and Power BI, has provided valuable insights into the patterns and trends of reported incidents.
+The comprehensive data cleaning and modeling process, combined with advanced DAX calculations, has enabled a thorough examination of key factors such as product roles, age and gender demographics, and symptom frequencies.
+The findings reveal significant trends, including disproportionate impacts on certain demographics and frequent issues associated with specific products.
+By identifying correlations between age, symptoms, and industry codes, and by analyzing seasonal variations in report submissions, the project highlights critical areas for targeted intervention and risk management.
+The development of predictive models and advanced analyses further equips industry stakeholders with actionable insights to enhance safety standards and regulatory compliance.
+Ultimately, this analysis underscores the importance of ongoing vigilance and data-driven approaches in safeguarding public health within the food and cosmetics sectors.

 ---